7 Wonders of India - Architectural Beauty You Must Visit in 2024

 • Waste to Wonder Park, also known as the Seven Wonders Park, is a unique attraction in New Delhi.

-• The park boasts the world’s first collection of life-size Seven Wonders models, all meticulously built from scrap.
+• The park boasts the world’s first collection of life-size models of the 7 wonders of the world, all meticulously built from scrap.

 • Taj Mahal: The eternal symbol of love.